Egglord-from-TPT/EggTools/README.md

 # variables_plus

-A simple Python library to create, clear, read, write and delete global variables.
+A simple Python library to create, clear, read, write and delete variables in multiple sandboxes.

 This is my first python library :D